jacksleight/statamic-memberbox/README.md

 ### Restrict individual pages based on an entry field

-Adding the following line to the top of your `resources/views/pages/show.antlers.html` file will restrict access to all pages that have a `protected` toggle field set to `true` and abort the request for non-members:
+Adding the following line to the top of your `resources/views/pages/show.antlers.html` file will restrict access to all page entries that have a `protected` toggle field set to `true` and abort the request for non-members:

 ```antlers
 {{ not_member:abort :when="protected" }}